linakramerr/ards/README.md

  + Analysis code used to obtain results. (add as knitted .RMDs)
  + Example code to illustrate analysis steps:
    - exampledata.rds: a fictional example data set.
-   - example_data_simularion.R: script used to simulate the exampledata set.
+   - example_data_simulation.R: script used to simulate the exampledata set.
    - example_analysis.R: script using the exampledata to illustrate the employed mediation analysis approach.